Sakrac/x65/README.md

 <a name="xdef">**XDEF**

 Used in files assembled to object files to share a label globally.
 All labels that are not xdef'd are still processed but protected so that other objects can use the same label name without colliding. **XDEF <labelname>** must be specified before the label is defined, such as at the top of the file.
+Non-xdef'd labels are kept private to the object file for the purpose of late evaluations that may refer to them, and those labels should also show up in .sym and vice files.

-<a name="xdef">**INCOBJ**
+<a name="incobj">**INCOBJ**

 Include an object file for linking into this file.
+In order to include the object code into a binary the sections from the object file must be referenced using the *LINK* directive.

 <a name="link">**LINK**